-Secured credit cards boost your credit score by building trust with new lenders.
+With responsible use secured credit cards can boost your credit score and may help build trust with new lenders.
 You're putting your own money on the line, leaving hundreds or thousands of dollars on deposit in a savings account you can't touch.
-"Churn" some routine expenses on your card and revolve up to about a third of your credit line to get the biggest impact on your credit report.
 Fail to make monthly payments or exceed your limit, and the deal's off.

 Secured credit cards require additional scrutiny by loan officers and can take up to four weeks for approval.
 Banks use the time frame as a filter: if you can get by without your deposit for the better part of a month, they can see that you have the cash flow to properly rebuild your credit.
-We can suggest five sources for secured credit cards that won't rip you off:
+We can suggest a couple sources for secured credit cards that may interest you:

 Capital One® Secured MasterCard®